diamonddelt/aws-solutions-architect-associate-prep/s3/notes.md

 1. S3 supports cross-region replication of buckets.
 When you do this, you have to enable `versioning`
 2. If you specify a bucket policy of `DENY` on a bucket, you need to explicity include all IAM resources which need access to the bucket (i.e the resources which `ARE NOT DENIED`).
 If you are trying to replicate a bucket in region A to region B, and you have setup a DENY bucket policy on bucket A, you need to ensure the role which does the replication is in the exclusion list.
 3. If you are given an exam question about choosing the lowest possible cost storage solution, and you don't care about retrieval times, use Glacier.
+4. `By default, buckets are private and all objects inside are private`